CHOANAL ATRESIA’s Top Symptoms and Diagnosis

 Tracheostomy or endotracheal intubation

-Emergency management for the airway is required in bilateral choanal atresia
+Emergency management for the airway is required in bilateral choanal atresia.

 McGovern’s technique